vietfood/cs4all-vn/inference.md

 where $$H$$ is the dimension of each head, $$K$$ is the number of KV heads, $$L$$ is the number of layers, and the 2 comes from storing both the keys and values.

 **This can get big very quickly**, even with modest batch size and context lengths.
 For LLaMA-13B, a KV cache for a single 8192 sequence at bf16 is

 $$8192\ (T) \times 40\ (K) \times 128\ (H) \times 40\ (L) \times 2\ (\text{bytes}) \times 2 = 6.7 \text{GB}$$

-**W<sub>in</sub> of these exceed the memory usage of our parameters!** To be clear, LLaMA 2 was not optimized for KV cache size at longer contexts (it isn't always this bad, since usually $$K$$ is much smaller, as in LLaMA-3), but this is still illustrative.
-We cannot neglect these either in memory or latency estimates.
+**Just 4 of these exceed the memory usage of our parameters!** To be clear, LLaMA 2 was not optimized for KV cache size at longer contexts (it isn't always this bad, since usually $K$ is much smaller, as in LLaMA-3), but this is still illustrative.
+We cannot neglect these in memory or latency estimates.

 ### Modeling throughput and latency for LLaMA 2-13B